Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: Framework

+However, in many applications, allowing for time--variation in the conditional error variance better suits our underlying economic assumptions.
+Therefore, we follow \cite{prado_west.2010} and in a similar fashion as for $\bW_{t}^{\left(i\right)}$ adopt a discount factor to induce time--variation in $V_{t}^{\left(i\right)}$.
+Particularly, we do this by imposing a forgetting factor, $0<\beta\leq1$, which enters the scale and the shape parameters of the Inverted--gamma distribution, such that $n_{t}^{\left(i\right)} = \beta n_{t-1}^{\left(i\right)} + 1$.
+This way, $V_{t}^{\left(i\right)}$ is updated according to new data, forgetting past information to reflect changes in volatility.
+This approach means that, if $\beta < 1$, the time $t$ estimate of $V_{t}^{\left(i\right)}$ is given as:

-We can also follow \cite{koop_korobilis.2012} and use an Exponentially Weighted Moving Average (EWMA) estimate of $V_{t}^{\left(i\right)}$.
-However, this requires the practitioner to also consider an additional parameter, namely, $\kappa$, which increases the computation burden.
-Furthermore, by experimenting with EWMA on a smaller model, we find that $\delta$ and $\kappa$ in many ways are intertwined, in the sense that we obtain the same magnitudes of variation in $\btheta^{(i)}_t$ as for (c) when we allow $\kappa$ and $\delta$ to vary over time.
-In this case, compared to (c), we obtain higher estimates of $\delta$ over time whereas we estimate $\kappa$ close to $0.96$, which is the value suggested in \cite{koop_korobilis.2012}.
-We observe the same phenomena when we allow $\alpha$ to vary with $\delta$.
+In other words, $V_{t}^{\left(i\right)}$ has form of an exponentially weighted moving average (EWMA) and older data are further discounted as time progresses.
+When $\beta=1$, then we recover $V_{t}^{\left(i\right)}=V^{\left(i\right)}$\footnote{We would like to thank an anonymous referee for this suggestion.}.
+This extension obviously requires the practitioner to also consider a value for $\beta$.
+By experimenting with small models based primarily on simulated data, we find that $\delta$ and $\beta$ in many ways are intertwined, in the sense that we can recover the same magnitudes of variation in $\btheta_{t}^{\left(i\right)}$ using different values of $\delta$ and $\beta$.
+For example, when we fix $\beta$ close to $1$ (below $1$, say $0.95$), we find that a relatively lower (higher) value of $\delta$ is needed to recover the fundamental dynamics in the regression coefficients.
+This is understandable as allowing for variation in the conditional variance takes always some dynamics from the regression coefficients, whereas more dynamics in $\btheta_{t}^{\left(i\right)}$ are required in order to compensate for the possible lack of time--variation in $V_{t}^{\left(i\right)}$.
+Overall, our conclusion is that if a practitioner chooses to fix $\beta<1$, then it is best to fix $\delta$ close to $1$, say at $0.96$, which is also to the value used by \cite{riskmetrics.1996}.
+This way, we maintain a parsimonious model structure and allow for time--variation in $V^{(i)}_t$.
+More importantly, we are never in doubt whether we are under (over) estimating the true magnitude of variation in $\btheta_{t}^{\left(i\right)}$\footnote{We observe the same phenomena when we allow $\alpha$ to vary with $\delta$.
 Overall, our conclusion is that it is best to use (c) and fix $\alpha$ close to $0.99$ for monthly and quarterly data.
-This way, we maintain a very parsimonious model structure and are never in doubt with regards to under (over) estimating the true magnitude of variation in $\delta$ ($\alpha$).
+However, if a practitioner wishes to set $\beta<1$, then we generally recommend $\beta>0.96$ and $\alpha=0.99$.}.